 Rich with flavour, the food has a unique, delicious taste so don't be shy in trying their specialities from tajines with couscous to a pastillas and of course the obligatory mint tea.
 You can even take a cooking class!

 "Our guide Abdul was an absolute legend: he made the journey so enjoyable, and it felt like we were traveling with a close friend!
 The places we saw and stayed were absolutely breathtaking.
 This was our second trip with you and we can’t wait for our next adventure"

 Forget booking separate winter and summer holidays this year.
 Instead, choose to combine sun and snow in a weekend getaway that provides action-packed adventure, and rest and relaxation in equal measure.
-Immerse yourself in the hustle and bustle of Morocco’s exotic capital of Marrakech and lose yourself in the charming chaos of the Medina with its brimming souks and its flamboyant displays of storytellers, teeth-pullers and snake charmers.
+Immerse yourself in the hustle and bustle of Morocco’s exotic capital of Marrakech and lose yourself in the charming chaos of the Medina with its brimming souks and its flamboyant displays of storytellers, teeth-pullers, and snake charmers.
 Arrive at Oukaimeden ski resort and we’ll kit you up with all your gear and equipment so you’re ready to hit the slopes and experience Morocco on the snow.
-With 5 runs, 2 nursery slopes and a chair lift to the summit, the resort caters for all levels and even provides mules to help carry your skis and add some Moroccan spice.
+With 5 runs, 2 nursery slopes, and a chair lift to the summit, the resort caters to all levels and even provides mules to help carry your skis and add some Moroccan spice.

 NEED TO KNOW

 |FLIGHTS||For more information on flights from the UK please refer to the Trip Details section.|

 Arrival in Marrakech followed by an airport transfer to your boutique riad accommodation in the medina where you will be greeted with some refreshing Moroccan mint tea and a selection of sweet pastries after which you can settle into your room and head out in the evening to soak up the magical atmosphere